-Course Guidelines University of Puget Sound Dr. Beezer Abstract Algebra I Math 433 Fall 2014
+Course Guidelines University of Puget Sound Dr. Beezer Abstract Algebra I Math 433 Fall 2015

 Texts We will be using Abstract Algebra: Theory and Applications, by Thomas W. Judson as our textbook.
-We will cover material from the first fifteen chapters (excluding Chapter 12), as described on the attached calendar.
+We will cover material from Chapters 1-15, as described on the attached calendar.
 This is an open source textbook, which in part means you are free to make unlimited copies.
-The book's website is abstract.ups.edu.
-The "2014 Annual Edition" will be the version I will follow for this course - it is your responsibility to be careful about numbering of chapters and exercises if you use an old edition, since several years ago the chapter numbers were slightly different and the exercise numbers have changed slightly.
+The book's website is abstract.pugetsound.edu.
+The "2015 Annual Edition" will be the version I will follow for this course.
+Do not purchase an older edition, as there have been substantial changes in how theorems and examples are numbered, and it will be difficult to follow along with an older copy.

 The book's website has links to help you with the purchase of a physical copy of the book, should you desire one.
-I will have news in-class about the availability of the 2014 edition.
+You may also download a PDF that is nearly identical to the hard copy, or another PDF which contains the extra material about Sage.
+Additionally, the online version has all the same content and the Sage examples are executable and editable, via the Sage Cell server.